A new framework for constrained optimization via feedback control of Lagrange multipliers: First method: PI-CMO

-To conclude this section, we analyze some properties of the PI control method for quadratic optimization with linear constraints.
-In particular, we prove that optimization problems exist with non-convex cost functions in which the PI control method converges to a stationary point while PDGD is divergent.
+To conclude this section, we analyze some properties of PI-CMO for quadratic optimization with linear constraints.
+In particular, we prove that optimization problems exist with non-convex cost functions in which PI-CMO converges to a stationary point while PDGD is divergent.

 We consider

 where $W\in \R^{n,n}$ is symmetric and $C\in\R^{m,n}$ and $d\in\R^m$, with invertible $CC^\top$.